controlplane-com/terraform-provider-cpln/docs/resources/org.md

 terraform import cpln_org.RESOURCE_NAME ORG_NAME
 ```

 -> 1. Substitute RESOURCE_NAME with the same string that is defined in the HCL file.<br/>2.
-Substitute ORG_NAME with the corresponding Org defined in the resource.
+Substitute ORG_NAME with the corresponding Org name defined in the resource.